Marknjo/react-router-lab/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a personal project with aim of experimenting with React Router v4 and V5.
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts